stevector/alex-moreno-decoupledpocfe/README.md

 This section assumes the package manager in use is `npm`.
 If you are not using `npm`, replace `npm` with the name of your package manager.

-To run all tests for both profiles sequentially:
+To run the tests for both profiles sequentially:

 ```bash
 npm test
 ```

-To run the tests for a single profile in watch mode:
+To run the test for a single profile:

 ```bash
 # test against the umami profile data